Petra Roth

 Petra Roth (born 9 May 1944 in Bremen) is a German politician of the Christian Democratic Union (CDU).
 She was the Mayor of Frankfurt from 1995 to 2012.
 In addition she twice served as president of the Deutscher Städtetag, resuming her previous post there in 2009.
 The group is the head organization and lobby group for all German cities vis-à-vis the Cabinet of Germany, the German Bundestag, the Bundesrat of Germany, the European Union (EU) and many organizations.

 Life

-Petra Roth is descended from a Bremen-based family of merchants.
+Roth is descended from a Bremen-based family of merchants.
 After she left the Kippenberg-Gymnasium, which has a special concentration in music, with a General Certificate of Secondary Education, she completed an apprenticeship as a medical secretary.
 Later she passed her exam at an upper business school.
 Love led her from Bremen to Frankfurt am Main.
 She is described as interested in the arts.
 She has two sons and has been widowed since 1994.